 Dinneen was a good athlete.
-He played in the field a fair amount, including center field four times, hit a respectable (for a pitcher) .192 for his career and stole 29 bases, including eight in 1901.
+He played in the field ten times in his career, including center field four times, hit a respectable (for a pitcher) .192 for his career and stole 29 bases, including eight in 1901.
 His main two pitches were a fastball and a sharp curve, and he had textbook mechanics.
 Baseball Magazine praised his delivery: "A good step helps very much in pitching, and that it is essential to cultivate a powerful body swing, especially to follow the ball well with the arm and the body after it is delivered.
 Dinneen...has an especially stylish delivery in this respect, and should be a model for youth to imitate."
-Jimmy Collins rated six pitchers among the best he had ever seen.
+Hall of Fame third baseman Jimmy Collins rated six pitchers among the best he had ever seen.
 The list consisted of Dinneen and five Hall of Famers: Cy Young, Addie Joss, Jack Chesbro, Walter Johnson, and Ed Walsh.

 After the trade to the Browns in 1907, The Sporting News noted, "Until (1906 Dinneen) was rated as one of the fastest pitchers in the business, but fell off in his work."
 With the Browns, Dinneen rebounded and tied for the American League lead with four saves, despite spending just 70 percent of the 1907 season with the club, and posted 14 wins and a 2.10 ERA in 1908.
 In 1909, arm trouble limited Big Bill to a career-low 112 innings, during which he pitched very poorly.
 With 170 victories, he knew his career on the mound was finished.
 However, he did not want to leave the field, so the 33-year-old applied to become an umpire.
 American League president Ban Johnson agreed to give Dinneen a one-month trial.
 His final game as a player was August 26, 1909, and less than three weeks later, on September 11, Dinneen joined the American League umpiring staff.
 The one-month trial resulted in a 28-year job that he held through the 1937 season, which means he was employed in the major leagues for 40 consecutive seasons.